• Facebook

 #2 – You can smoke it after your kebabs are ready and after you’ve turned off the flame.

-Heat a piece of coal on the stove and use a tong to transfer it into your kebabs.
-Place it on top of a aluminum cupcake liner, aluminum foil or a piece of bread.
+• Heat a piece of coal on the stove and use a tong to transfer it into your kebabs.
+Place it on top of an aluminum cupcake liner, aluminum foil, or a piece of bread.
 And drizzle some oil over it.
-Cover your pot immediately and let it sit in smoke for 10 mins.
+Cover your pot immediately and let it sit in the smoke for 10 minutes.
 Viola!

-For liquid smoke, simply add it towards the end of your cooking.
+• For liquid smoke, add it towards the end of your cooking.
 Be careful!
-Its extremely strong so use a very small quantity like 1/4 tsp at first to see if you want more.
+It’s extremely strong, so use around 1/4th tsp at first to see if you want more.

-The garnish for dish is lemon slices and sliced onions.
-These kababs are best eaten with parathas, green chutney on the side.
-If you are feeling fancy, you can also add a complimentary potato curry (aloo tarkari) on the side.
-They also taste ammmmmazing with dal chawal (steamed rice and lentils)
+Garnish the kababs with lemon slices and sliced onions.
+These kababs are best with parathas and green chutney on the side.
+If you are feeling fancy, you can also add a complimentary potato fry (aloo bhujia) on the side.
+They also taste ammmmmazing with dal chawal (steamed rice and lentils).
+You can also use these handi kababs to make wraps and rolls.

 Which pot should I use to make the handi kebab?

-You can use any heavy bottom pan or a Dutch oven for this recipe.
+You can use any heavy-bottomed pan or a Dutch oven for this recipe.
 If you don’t have both, just use a heat insulator below your regular pot.
-A heat insulator can be a “tava”, a flat pan or a griddle.
+A heat insulator can be a “tava”, a flat pan, or a griddle.

 Can I make this recipe with chicken or mutton?